S-RM/wiskess_posh/README.md

 ### AWS Usage:
 * Add to your session or terminal the AWS credentials for the account where the data is stored in S3
 * Get the s3:// link to where the data source is stored
-* Create a bucket or folder in AWS S3, where you need the Wiskess output to be uploaded to in azure.
+* Create a bucket or folder in AWS S3, where you need the Wiskess output to be uploaded to in AWS S3.
 Get that s3:// link too.
 * Copy the file path of all the data you need processed, this needs to be from the folder or bucket that you got the s3:// link.
 * Set a start and end time, which is likely the incident timeframe